Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Examples

 \subsection{Job Market Signaling}

-Here we investigate Spence's job market signaling when the worker's cost of education is unknown to the firms.
+Here we investigate Spence's job market signaling \citep{Spence73} when the worker's productivity and cost of education are unknown to the firms.

 There is a single worker and two firms.
-The worker has productivity $\theta\in[0,1]$.
-The worker publicly chooses a level of education, either low ($e_L$) or high ($e_H$), to signal her productivity to the firms.
+The worker has productivity $\theta$ with $\theta\in[0,1]$.
+The worker publicly chooses a level of education $e$, either low ($e_L$) or high ($e_H$), to signal her productivity to the firms.
 The cost of low education is zero.
-The cost of high education depends on the worker's productivity and is given by $c(\theta)$.
+The cost of high education is $c$ with $c\ge 0$.
 The firms observe the worker's education level $e$ and simultaneously offer wages $w_1$ and $w_2$.
 The worker chooses the better of the two wages.
 Her payoff is given by

 Each firm $i$'s payoff is given by